twilio-contact-center/flex-outbound-sms/README.md

-# Twilio Function: Create Direct to Task SMS Chat
+# Twilio Function: Create Direct Outbound SMS Chat Task

 # Overview
 When an agent needs to send an outbound SMS message to a customer, it may be desired to have them send the message using the stock Flex UI chat interface.